We noticed that you are based in the - click here to visit our USA website. US

 Q. When is the best time of year to walk the Thames Path?

 A. The Thames path can be enjoyed any time between the end of April and the beginning of October.
-Any time before April may be affected by early spring flooding which can disrupt some trails.
-From the start of May until mid-end June, the countryside, especially around the Cotswolds is covered in wildflowers.
-Spring also tends to be quieter, as well as Autumn (September/beginning October).
-The popular tourist months of July and August be busy on the trails, but on the other hand, the towns can be vibrant and atmospheric.
+Any time before April may be affected by early spring flooding, which can disrupt some trails.
+From the start of May until mid-end June, the countryside, especially around the Cotswolds, is covered in wildflowers.
+Spring also tends to be quieter, as well as Autumn (early October).
+The popular tourist months of July and August can be busy on the trails, but on the other hand, the towns can be vibrant and atmospheric.

 Q. What is 'Cream Tea' and where can I get it?

-A. 'Cream Tea' is a light afternoon meal consisting of a pot of lovingly brewed tea accompanied by freshly backed scones, Cornish clotted cream and jam.
-The concept originates from Cornwall but is now popular in many parts of England, particularly in the Cotswolds which is covered by our West and Complete Thames Paths itineraries.
-How far back cream teas date is open to debate, however their popularity is linked to the tourism boom of the Victorian period, when newly built railway infrastructure opened up holiday destinations like Devon, Cornwall and the Cotswolds to those lucky enough to afford such luxuries.
+A. 'Cream Tea' is a light afternoon meal consisting of a pot of lovingly brewed tea accompanied by freshly baked scones, Cornish clotted cream and jam.
+The concept originates from Cornwall but is now popular in many parts of England, particularly in the Cotswolds, which is covered by our West and Complete Thames Paths itineraries.
+How far back cream teas date is open to debate; however, their popularity is linked to the tourism boom of the Victorian period, when newly built railway infrastructure opened up holiday destinations like Devon, Cornwall and the Cotswolds to those lucky enough to afford such luxuries.
 Many cafés and pubs along the Thames Path will be serving Cream Tea, particularly on the sections in the countryside.
-Some places may require advance booking, so it is worth looking into in advance if you want to experience some of the best Cream Teas the area has to offer.
+Some places may require booking, so it is worth looking into in advance if you want to experience some of the best Cream Teas the area has to offer.
 Otherwise, just walk up and try your luck!
-The big question is, which do you put on first, the clotted cream or jam??
+The big question is, which do you put on first, the clotted cream or the jam?

 Q. Will I need a map and compass?